Insurance and Risk Management (B.S.)

-- The faculty includes four full-time professors, each who hold a doctorate and professional designations or industry experience.
+- The faculty includes three full-time professors, each who hold a doctorate and professional designations or industry experience.
 The Insurance and Risk Management Program has been developed in conjunction with the Insurance Advisory Council composed of industry leaders.
 Since 1988, the industry has invested in excess of $1,800,000 in ISU’s program, including professional development for students and faculty, faculty research, and program development and operation.

 - In 1998, Donald F. and Patricia Gongaware endowed The Gongaware Center for Insurance Management Development, which adds exciting possibilities for scholarships, internships, and networking with industry leaders.
 This leadership and guidance from industry ensures a real-world education that prepares graduates for careers in the financial services industry.

 - The program is open to entering freshmen (with no previous college experience) as well as transfer students.
 Previously earned college credit can be applied toward completion of the program per these transfer guidelines.

 - The program can be completed in four years (full time) if the student follows our recommended sequence.
 Students also have the option of part-time study.
 Applicable transfer credit may be used to satisfy some program requirements, thus shortening the completion time.